kubeflow/community/security/self-assessment.md

 # Project Compliance

-Kubeflow projects don't not currently claim compliance with specific security standards (e.g., PCI-DSS, ISO, GDPR).
+Kubeflow projects do not currently claim compliance with specific security standards (e.g., PCI-DSS, ISO, GDPR).
 The Kubeflow projects follow open source and Kubernetes security best practices and is following the OpenSSF Best Practices.
 Kubeflow projects achieve the OpenSSF badges: